7 Great Children’s Museums for Northwest Families

 6. KiDiMu, Bainbridge Island

-Overview: Location, location.
-Just a short walk from the Winslow Ferry Terminal on Bainbridge Island, small-but-mighty Kids Discovery Museum — call it KiDiMu — works well as part of a day trip to the island.
+Overview: Location, location, location!
+Just a short walk from the Winslow Ferry Terminal on Bainbridge Island, the small-but-mighty Kids Discovery Museum — call it KiDiMu ("kiddie-moo") — works well as part of a day trip to the island.
 And for some families, its small size — 5,000 square feet — will be a big draw.
-“You are able to keep track of your kids here because of the layout of the museum,” says Krzysztofa McDonough, communications and marketing director for KiDiMu and mom.

-Good to know: KiDiMu’s exhibits are designed for kids from 6 months old to 8 years old.
+Good to know: KiDiMu’s exhibits are designed for kids from 6 months to 8 years in age.
+The museum offers a variety of fun camps and special events and you can even hold your birthday party here!

 Nearby fun: Next door to KiDiMu, the Bainbridge Art Museum is always free and always has something geared towards kids.
 A short walk away, the Bainbridge Historical Museum features sculptures and artifacts outside that kids enjoy exploring.
 Mora is a must-visit scoop shop.
 If you bring a car, cruise over to terrific and accessible Owen’s Playground, the one-of-a-kind ferry play structure at Battle Point Park or the lovely Bloedel Reserve.
 Kid-friendly trails help families explore the island, too.